Transport documentation

 Vehicle requirements are;-

-- Wheel Chock, suited to the size of Tyre and weight of Vehicle.
+- Wheel Chock, suited to the size of Tyre and weight of Vehicle (Two for Articulated vehicles and draw-bar combinations on EU Journeys)

 - 2 Self Standing Warning Signs. (in Europe Flashing Lights).